 There are so many great belly dancers who have taught and performed over the last few decades that it is very hard to choose the best.
-I have have chosen though ten of my favourite performers that I have come across in my career and below you can read my choices.
+I have chosen though ten of the most famous performers from the late 1800s / early 1900s and from the golden era of Egyptian dance and below you can read my choices.
 Please feel free to add your comments and suggest your own favourites!
 Many of them danced during the Golden Age of the Egyptian cinema, in the 1950s, and they are the founders and those who inspired the cabaret style of belly dance as we know it today.

 4. Naima Akef – together with Tahiya Karioka and Samya Gamal, Naima Akef was one of the stars of the ‘Golden Age’ of Egyptian cinema.
 She started her career working for Badeia Masabny.
 Naima also starred in many movies and theatre productions and once won the first prize at a festival of the Bolshoi Theatre in Moscow.

 5. Farida Mazar Spyropoulos – also known as ‘Little Egypt’, she was born around 1871 in Syria and appeared at the “Street in Cairo” exhibition on the Midway at the World’s Columbian Exposition, held in Chicago in 1893.
 That was the first time raqs dancers performed in the USA.

 6. Hekmet Fahmy – she worked at the Kitkat cabaret, founded by Beba Ezzedin (former dancer at the Opera Casino).
 Hekmet is also famous for having been involved in espionage in Egypt during the Second World War.
 As an Egyptian nationalist, she used her charms to extract information from the English, and pass it on to the Germans.